Electrotherapy Glossary

 BURST MODE A series of higher frequency pulses delivered in bursts at a low rate.
 Designed for patient comfort and is sometimes substituted for acupuncture-like TENS.

-CONSTANT CURRENT The ability of a device to keep its voltage constant over any load resistance.
-Higher impedance will lower voltage.
-Lower impedance will heighten voltage.
+CONSTANT CURRENT The ability of a device to keep its output voltage constant over any load resistance.
+Higher impedance will heighten voltage.
+Lower impedance will lower voltage.

 CONSTANT VOLTAGE The ability of a device to keep its current constant over any load resistance.
 Higher impedance will lower current.
 Lower impedance will heighten current.